-Last season, Ms. Wilson conducted Madama Butterfly at the Munich Opera, Il Trovatore in La Coruna, Otello at the Montreal Opera, The Flying Dutchman in Warsaw, a double bill of Poulenc’s Les Mamelles de Tirésias and Viktor Ullmann’s Der Kaiser von Atlantis at the Juilliard Opera, Hänsel und Gretel at the Mariinsky Theater, and La Fille du Régiment in Palermo and at the Royal Opera House in Oman.
-She also conducted the Düsseldorf Symphony and a televised performance of La Traviata with the NDR Orchestra.
+Recently, Ms. Wilson conducted Madama Butterfly at the Munich Opera, Il Trovatore in La Coruna, Otello at the Montreal Opera, The Flying Dutchman in Warsaw, a double bill of Poulenc’s Les Mamelles de Tirésias and Viktor Ullmann’s Der Kaiser von Atlantis at the Juilliard Opera, Hänsel und Gretel at the Mariinsky Theater, and La Fille du Regiment in Palermo and at the Royal Opera House in Oman.
+She also conducted the Dusseldorf Symphony and a televised performance of La Traviata with the NDR Orchestra.
+She also acted as Music Director of the National Slovenian Philharmonic; made her debut at the English National Opera, leading Richard Jones’ new production of Puccini’s La Fanciulla del West; and conducted Verdi’s Attila and Il Trovatore in La Coruna; and an open air, televised performance of La Bohème with the NDR Orchestra.

 Other recent highlights include Un Ballo in Maschera and Pique Dame in Stockholm with the Royal Swedish Opera, Madama Butterfly in Tokyo at the New National Theater; Lady Macbeth of Mtsensk and La Traviata at the Zurich Opera; Flying Dutchman at the Montreal Opera; Nabucco in La Coruna; La Traviata in Bilbao; Eugene Onegin in Warsaw; Turandot at the Schleswig-Holstein Music Festival with the NDR Orchestra; Otello in Bari; and Boris Godunov in Tel Aviv.

 Ms. Wilson has conducted frequently at the Vienna State Opera, Mariinsky Theater, Munich Opera, Bolshoi Opera, Palermo Opera, Juilliard Opera, Israel Opera, Warsaw Opera, Bilbao Opera, and Montreal Opera.
 She has also conducted opera in Rome, Torino, Bari, Florence, Parma, Verona, Palermo, Oslo, Nice, Bucharest, Los Angeles, Leipzig, and Washington.
 Ms. Wilson has conducted orchestras in Paris, Los Angeles, Munich, Montreal, Toronto, St. Paul, Houston, Washington, Aachen, Leipzig, Moscow, St. Petersburg, Madrid, Bucharest, Jerusalem, Hong Kong, and Zagreb, amongst others.

-Dorian Records has produced a CD, “Danzon”, of Ms Wilson conducting the Simón Bolivar Orchestra of Venezuela in a recording of Latin American compositions.
+Dorian Records has produced a CD, Danzon, of Ms Wilson conducting the Simón Bolivar Orchestra of Venezuela in a recording of Latin American compositions.
 A native of Winnipeg, Canada, Ms. Wilson studied the flute, piano and violin.
 At the Juilliard School in New York, she was a student of renowned flutist Julius Baker and made her debut at Carnegie Hall at the age of 21.
 A recipient of the Bruno Walter Scholarship, she continued her studies at Juilliard in the conducting program with Otto-Werner Mueller.
 Ms. Wilson received her Bachelor and two Masters degrees in both conducting and flute performance from Juilliard in 1994.
 She made her debut with the National Arts Center Orchestra of Canada at the age of 23.
 While still a student, she assisted Claudio Abbado at the Salzburg Festival and won a fellowship from the Tanglewood Music Center.
 Upon graduation, she was the Associate Conductor at the Dallas Symphony Orchestra until 1998, when she launched her international career as a guest conductor.